Creating a flexible colour palette for your brand

 Where to find inspiration:

-Pinterest is, as you may expect, my primary go-to but maybe not for what you think.
-I avoid looking at other designers or branding projects on pinterest for inspiration as I find myself comparing their work to mine, and to take colours from other designers simply feels like (and probably is) plagiarism.
-Instead, I focus on photography!
-I use photography to identify the tones of food, lifestyle and home decor for inspiration.
-I find the patterns, pick out colours, pull them together and see if they fit my client’s target values.
+The usual suspect - PinterestPinterest is, as you may expect, my primary go-to for inspiration - but maybe not for what you think.
+I avoid looking at other designers or branding projects on pinterest for inspiration, once I have a sense of what values I want to communicate, as I find myself comparing their work to mine.
+And to take colours from other designers simply feels like (and is) plagiarism.
+Instead, I focus on photography.
+I use photography, lifestyle imagery and nature to identify the tones of food, plants and home decor for combinations that could be worth exploring.
+I find the patterns, pick out colours that work together, experiment with them in an Illustrator file, and keep checking my client’s target values to ensure I’m answering the brief.

 It’s important to note that you can develop a set of colours and apply it to your designs and it might just not work - so make sure to take this approach with a pinch of salt, it’s a collaboration of many elements!

-Coolors is a random colour palette generator that has lots of really fantastic features.
-If you press space, random colours appear and you can lock them in place to save them or press space again to generate a whole new range.You can also pick specific shades which is pretty awesome.
+A random colour generator - coolors.coCoolors is a random colour palette generator that has lots of really fantastic features.
+If you press space, random colours appear and you can lock them in place to save them or press space again to generate a whole new range.
+You can also pick specific shades, which is pretty great.

 I think my favourite way to use this website is to actually use it with a few colours in mind, maybe a darker tone and some bright tones - then allow it to randomise the other colours.
 It allows me to consider colours I wouldn’t typically think of.

-One thing I really like doing, usually when I’ve already picked a palette, is to put the colours into Designspiration and see what other designs they have that match my palette.
+Search Designs by colour - DesignspirationOne thing I really like doing, usually when I’ve already picked a palette, is to put the colours into Designspiration and see what other designs they have that match my palette.

 I do this for two reasons:

-2. Because it’s really cool to see how other artists and designers have used these colours and see what their target audience and values were for those projects.
+Because it’s really cool to see how other artists and designers have used these colours and see what their target audience and values were for those projects.
 You can then use this knowledge to figure out if you’ve made the right choice for your project.

 Put your palette to the test